 still interest brethren.
 In the main, I still believe the two things which Mr. Olivier considers as contradictory.
 One there is which has the appearance of a contradiction, it is true, but that is all.
 In general it seemed to me that more light would make them clear to those who do not understand them, but I do not think fit to discuss them here.
 The grand truth being admitted, I leave behind me the road by which we have come to it.

 This is what appears to be indeed a contradiction: I told Mr. Rochat that the Gentiles were received as a body; I told Mr. Olivier that the Gentiles are not graffed in as a body.
 I still believe both these things.
-The house of Stephanas or any other was not graffed in as a Gentile body; but as the same time God views the aggregate of received Gentiles as a body| responsible to Him*;* and this is what the Gentiles will understand when they shall be punished in an awful manner by the righteous judgment of God.
+The house of Stephanas or any other was not graffed in as a Gentile body; but as the same time God views the aggregate of received Gentiles as a body¦ responsible to Him; and this is what the Gentiles will understand when they shall be punished in an awful manner by the righteous judgment of God.

 We might stop here, were it only a question of controversy and pamphlets; but several subjects of general interest to Christians having been entered into and discussed, it is well, for the satisfaction of all, to examine them more carefully.
 There are two which present themselves more especially.
 The one is, in what sense it may be said that we inherit sin.
-The other is the explanation and application of Romans n.
-Before, however, entering on the subjects, I would remind the reader to whom controversy is painful as it ought to be, as it has indeed been to me, that here the controversy did not bear on secondary points, nor on slight differences of opinion, as some would have us to believe; but on subjects of the utmost moment &#8212;on the existence of a church of God on earth, and on our responsibility with regard to its actual state&#8212;questions, I repeat it, of the most solemn nature, and which ought to interest every soul which has at heart the glory of Christ Himself.
+The other is the explanation and application of @Romans 11.
+Before, however, entering on the subjects, I would remind the reader to whom controversy is painful as it ought to be, as it has indeed been to me, that here the controversy did not bear on secondary points, nor on slight differences of opinion, as some would have us to believe; but on subjects of the utmost moment -- on the existence of a church of God on earth, and on our responsibility with regard to its actual state -- questions, I repeat it, of the most solemn nature, and which ought to interest every soul which has at heart the glory of Christ Himself.

 Mr. Olivier may say, Why be so eager on questions of second-rate importance?
 But let us not be deceived: we are not on secondary questions.
 I repeat it again, it is a question of the responsibility of the church of God, and even of knowing if there be a church on earth.
 Is the existence of the church on earth and our responsibility in relationship with that fact, a matter of second-rate importance?
 For my part, in the midst

-| Mr. Olivier has taken up this expression, as if I had spoken of the body of Christ*;* but one may speak of a body, without speaking of the body of Christ.
+¦Mr. Olivier has taken up this expression, as if I had spoken of the body of Christ; but one may speak of a body, without speaking of the body of Christ.

 {301}